nibscbioinformatics/nf-core-viralevo/docs/usage.md

 ## Introduction

-To run this pipeline, you will need three files: samplesheet.csv, primer fasta file and primer bed file.
+To run this pipeline, you will need three files: samplesheet.csv, adapter fasta file and primer bed file.
 You will also need a viral reference genome name.

 ## Samplesheet input